masamiy/DataStoryTelling/content/3-Power-of-story.md

 - Define the parameters of a story within available resources and time
 - Organize and focus a story
 Figure out what medium to use for each part of the story
-{% include figure.html img="Storyboarding.png" alt="Storyboarding" caption="Storyboarding example" width="75%" %}
+{% include figure.html img="Storyboardmap.png" alt="Storyboarding and storymapping" caption="Storyboarding and storymapping example" width="75%" %}
-{% include figure.html img="Story_map.png" alt="Storybmappingg" caption="Storymapping example" width="75%" %}

 Now, it is time to [put things together](https://masamiy.github.io/content/4-Putting-things-together.html)!